-La Pointe-Krebs House has poteaux sur sole (post on sill) walls of cypress and juniper timbers filled in with bousillage (a French-style mud and Spanish Moss mixture) for the western room and tabby (crushed shell mortar) in-fill for the eastern rooms, with a gallery on three sides (Figures 6-8 to 6-10).
-The overall appearance of La Pointe-Krebs House is a classic Gulf Coast colonial structure, although not raised on piers like the Gulf Coast Creole cottage.
+La Pointe-Krebs House has poteaux sur sole (poston-sill) walls of cypress and red cedar (juniper) timbers, filled in with bousillage (a French-style mud and Spanish moss mixture) in the western room and with tabby (crushed shell mortar) in the eastern rooms, with a gallery on three sides (Figures 6-7 to 6-8).
+The overall appearance of La Pointe-Krebs House is a classic Gulf coast colonial structure, although not raised on piers like the Gulf Coast Creole cottage.

-Based on architectural studies, La Pointe-Krebs House was originally built as a two-room tabby structure with a bousillage side room added later.
-The entire La Pointe-Krebs House (minus the gallery, which is not original) measures approximately 6.3 by 16.8 m (20.7 by 55.1 ft).
-The original two-room portion of the structure measures 6.3 by 12.5 m (20.7 by 41.0 ft), with the one room at 6.3 by 9.2 (20.7 by 30.2 ft) in size and the east room at 6.3 by 3.3 m (20.7 by 10.8 ft).
+Based on architectural studies, the La Pointe-Krebs House was originally built as a two-room tabby structure, with the bousillage side room added later.
+The La Pointe-Krebs House (minus gallery, which is not original) measures 6.3 m deep by 16.8 m wide (20.7 by 55.1 ft).
+The original two-room portion of the structure measures 12.5 m (41.0 ft) wide; the central room is 9.2 (30.2 ft) wide and the east room is 3.3 m (10.8 ft) wide.
 These tabby-walled rooms probably had a dirt floor.
-When the western bousillage room, which measures roughly 6.3 by 4.3 m (14.1 by 20.7 ft), was added, probably around 1820, a prepared floor of tabby mortar was built for the entire building, with brick fireplaces centrally placed within the two interior walls.
+When the western bousillage room (which is 4.3 m or 14.1 ft wide) was added around 1820 a prepared floor of tabby mortar was built for the entire building, with brick fireplaces centrally placed within the two interior walls.
 Around 1870 a raised wooden floor was added.
-Twentieth-century renovation projects have altered the historical appearance of La Pointe-Krebs House in some aspects.
+Twentieth-century renovations have altered some aspects of the historical appearance of La Pointe-Krebs House.

-The archaeological floor plan of a French colonial-style pieux en terre (post in ground) structure at the Augustin Rochon Plantation site (1BA337) is most comparable to La Pointe-Krebs House (see Figure 6-6) (Gums 2000).
-Structure 1, the Rochon family home, consisted of a main room that measured about 4.8 by 6.6 m (15.7 by 21.6 ft), with a side room of about 3.25 by 4.8 m (9.2 by 15.7 ft).
+The archaeological floor plan of a French colonial-style pieux en terre (post-in-ground) structure at the Augustin Rochon Plantation site (1BA337) is most comparable to La Pointe-Krebs House (see Figure 6-5) (Gums 2000).
+Structure 1, the Rochon family home, consisted of a main room measuring about 4.8 m deep by 6.6 m wide (15.7 by 21.6 ft), with a side room about 3.25 m (9.2 ft) wide.
 Its overall size of 4.8 by 9.85 m (15.7 by 32.3 ft) is slightly smaller than the original La Pointe-Krebs House.
-There was also archaeological evidence of a brick fireplace within the interior wall and a gallery on one side of the Rochon plantation home.
-Bousillage was the predominant wall in-fill at the Rochon plantation, with tabby used to support gallery piers.
+There was also